andrewjahn/AndysBrainBook/docs/FreeSurfer/FreeSurfer_Introduction.rst

   An example of a typical group-level map created by FreeSurfer.
 This is from a group-level contrast between two groups, with the red and blue colors indicating where there are differences in cortical thickness between the groups.
 Typically these results are depicted on inflated brains; darker grey represents sulci, and lighter grey represents gyri.

 This course will show you how to download and install FreeSurfer, and how to analyze a dataset from start to finish.
-Along the way, you'll learn the FreeSurfer's vocabulary, and other considerations for setting up and analyzing a dataset.
+Along the way you'll learn the basic FreeSurfer vocabulary and how to do preprocessing, volume editing, and region of interest analysis.

 .. toctree::